 Rijkswaterstaat has a special team to operate the barrier.
 The team is assisted with crucial information from the Hydro Meteo Centre, based on its predictions and measurements.

-The Eastern Scheldt Barrier is closed if the water is expected to rise to 3 m above NAP
+The Eastern Scheldt Barrier is closed when the water level is expected to rise to 3 m above NAP

 Closing the barrier